Bitwise-Forge/mno-toolbox/README.md

 ## How it works

 - **Puppeteer** launches a single shared browser with a persistent profile under `.session/chrome-profile`.
   - A single login happens once per run (guarded by a shared promise); each processor gets its own tab (Page) in parallel.
 - **Cheerio** parses HTML tables into typed objects.
-- **TypeScript** interfaces ensure consistent output shapes.
-- Each report has a dedicated processor; generators render the final report text.
+- Each report has a dedicated processor; generators render the final report text to stdout.

 ---